ni/csharp-styleguide/docs/Coding-Conventions.md

 > The conventions in this document are written using the style from _Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries, 2nd Edition_, by Krzysztof Cwalina and Brad Abrams:
 >
-> :heavy_check_mark: **DO** - a rule that should always be followed.
+> ✔️ **DO** - a rule that should always be followed.
 >
-> :heavy_check_mark: **CONSIDER** - a rule that should generally be followed, but can be disregarded if you fully understand the reasoning behind the rule and have a good reason not to follow it.
+> ✔️ **CONSIDER** - a rule that should generally be followed, but can be disregarded if you fully understand the reasoning behind the rule and have a good reason not to follow it.
 >
 > :x: **AVOID** - a rule indicating something is generally not a good idea, but there are known cases where breaking the rule makes sense.
 >